brunocampos01/understanding-the-python-ecosystem/README.md

 * [SerpentAI](https://github.com/SerpentAI/SerpentAI) - Game agent framework.
 Use any video game as a deep learning sandbox.
 * [tensorflow](https://github.com/tensorflow/tensorflow) - The most popular Deep Learning framework created by Google.
 * [Theano](https://github.com/Theano/Theano) - A library for fast numerical computation.
-* [Brainforge](https://github.com/csxeba/brainforge) A Neural Networking library based on NumPy only
-* [deeplearn.js](https://pair-code.github.io/deeplearnjs/) a neural network library for the web
-* [OpenNN](https://github.com/Artelnics/OpenNN) a neural network C++ library
-* [Convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) In machine learning, a convolutional neural network (CNN, or ConvNet) is a class of deep, feed-forward artificial neural network that have successfully been applied to analyzing visual imagery.

 ## DevOps Tools